 Update: I checked two other sites hosted by Hostinger and found that pages can be shared on Flipboard but it can’t fetch images from a page.

 Things to Keep in Mind While Choosing Hostinger

-- Reviews on prominent review sites are most probably biased because of their affiliate program that pays some good money.
+Reviews on prominent review sites could be biased because of their affiliate program that pays some good money.